 Porongurups and Stirling Ranges

 Unsatisfied by the views at Torndirrup, I decided to spend the afternoon in the Porongurups, a range of hills to the north of Albany.
-The Porongurups are home to Castle Rock, a mountain that was about the right size for an afternoon's climb.
+The Porongurups are home to Castle Rock, a mountain that sounded about the right size for an afternoon's climb.
 It was gorgeous, with these huge granite boulders perched precariously (or so it looked) on the top, and the view was worth the effort, even if I did get mauled by a huge cloud of flying ants when I reached the summit.
-The area round Albany is truly weird: it's totally flat, but you get these big triangular mountains that just appear out of nowhere, and when you climb them you can see for miles.
+The area round Albany is truly weird; it's totally flat, but you get these big triangular mountains that just appear out of nowhere, and when you climb them you can see for miles.
 This is what happened at Castle Rock, though the best was yet to come...

 After Castle Rock, I headed north again towards the Stirling Ranges, a bigger range of mountains still.
-As it was getting late, I pitched camp in the National Park: a lot of parks allow camping at specific sites, and although you don't get any amenities, they're really cheap, and their locations are second to none.
-The beauty of them is the silence and the ruggedness: you don't get too many families with kids in National Park sites, as they need the amenities.
+As it was getting late, I pitched camp in the National Park; a lot of parks allow camping at specific sites, and although you don't get any amenities, they're really cheap, and their locations are second to none.
+The beauty of them is the silence and the ruggedness; you don't get too many families with kids in National Park sites, as they tend to need the amenities.
 I sat in a clearing that night, reading my book by the light of the full moon, and the way it lit everything up was quite beautiful, albeit rather eerie.

-The next day was when the weather started to turn: since the Nullarbor things hadn't been too bad, with cloudy mornings, beautiful afternoons and freezing nights, but on Wednesday, the rain came to say hello.
+The next day was when the weather started to turn; since the Nullarbor things hadn't been too bad, with cloudy mornings, beautiful afternoons and freezing nights, but on Wednesday, the rain came to say hello.
 Luckily I had an early start and managed to climb Bluff Knoll, the highest peak in the Stirling Ranges, before the weather joined the party, but I could see it rolling in from the peak, and made a hasty return to the car to drive to Pemberton.